 UCLA Admission Results for the Class of 2027

-The UCLA acceptance rate in 2023 is a staggering 8.6%, the lowest it has ever been.
-If you’re considering applying to UCLA, you might ask yourself, “What is UCLA’s acceptance rate?”
+The UCLA acceptance rate in 2024 (for the class of 2027) is a staggering 8.6%, the lowest it has ever been.
+If you’re considering applying to UCLA, you might be wondering, "How hard is it to get into UCLA?"

-UCLA receives more applications than any other college in the country: last year UCLA received 149,815 applications from the Class of 2027.
+UCLA is the most applied to college in the world: last year UCLA received 149,815 applications from the Class of 2027.
+This is the highest number of applicants UCLA has received in its history.

-To get into UCLA in 2023, you'll need to shine in every part of your application.
-From your essays (called the Personal Insight Questions), to your extracurriculars, your GPA, and course rigor, you'll need to be a well-rounded student who excels in all areas.
+From your essays (called the Personal Insight Questions), to your extracurricular activities list, your GPA, and course rigor, you'll need to be a well-rounded student who excels in all areas to maximize your chances of getting into UCLA.

 UCLA Regular Decision Acceptance Rate